-To ensure students are able to achieve NWC's learning outcomes, NWC has designed a curriculum composed of seven core courses.
-The core courses provide grounding in national security strategy to include strategic and critical thinking; the coordinated use of all facets of national power in peace, crisis, and war; the domestic and international contexts in which national security policy is developed; national security agencies, departments, and decision-making processes; and in-depth applications of national security strategy.
+To ensure students can achieve NWC's learning outcomes, NWC has designed a curriculum composed of nine core courses.
+Across the curriculum, the principles of joint warfighting have a central role.
+For this reason, PLO 2 is integrated into each course, and joint-warfighting-related readings, exercises, and subject matter experts are central to the NWC program.
+Consistent with the NWC mission, the core courses also provide grounding in national security strategy to include strategic and critical thinking; the coordinated use of all facets of national power in peace, crisis, and war; the domestic and international contexts in which national security policy is developed; national security agencies, departments, and decision-making processes; and in-depth applications of national security strategy.
 Elective courses complement the core curriculum.
 NDU offers a wide range of elective courses that provide students the opportunity to broaden and deepen their study.